microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 7. Size tab

-    g.
+    a.
 Choose D2s\_v3 (Or a similar size if this size is not in your region)

-    h.
+    b.
 Click Select

 8. Settings tab

-    i.
+    a.
 Under public inbound ports, select RDP so you can login to this lab machine via its public IP

-    j.
-Set Boot diagnostics to Disabled
+    b.
+Set Boot diagnostics to Disabled to simplify this deployment

-    k.
+    c.
 Click OK

 9. Summary tab

-    l.  **DO NOT IMMEDIATELY CLICK OK**
+    a.  **DO NOT IMMEDIATELY CLICK OK**

-    m.
+    b.
 Instead, click on the link Download template and parameters

-    n.
+    c.
 This will present you with an ARM template that matches your deployment as you defined in the portal.
 This can be very helpful when you first start learning how to work with ARM templates, or with finding the values and parameters an ARM